 This course focuses on the work of the poet and the work of the poem.
 The poet's task is to observe, envision, write, and revise using appropriate poetic tools.
 What are they?
 Why choose one over the other?
 What are contemporary poets using today?
 The work of the poem is to become more than the sum of its parts, not merely well-chosen words, but art.
-We will review Best American Poetry 2015 (including the cultural appropriation controversy found in that issue) for inspiration and critique.
+We will read and review Best American Poetry for inspiration and critique.
 We will also visit the San Jose Museum of Art and write poems in response to exhibits on display.
 Let's get to work writing, reading, and discussing poetry, poetic device, your work, and our discoveries.
 Regular journal keeping and workshop sessions are part of the experience.